10 Main Culprits of Your Salon Business Losing Clients

 10. No salon management software

-Case: When salon management was practically passed over to the staff, employees dictated terms of payment and wasted backbar products, the ower was faced with a serious problem – the salon was operating on the verge of profitability.
+Case: When salon management was practically passed over to the staff, employees dictated terms of payment and wasted backbar products, the owner was faced with a serious problem – the salon was operating on the verge of profitability while the list of lost clients grew.

 What’s the issue?
 Knowing the ins and outs of salon business is not enough.
 You also need managerial skills to control employee workload, analyze their performance, calculate the necessary amount of materials, monitor income and expenses, and so on.
 But how do you organize all these processes?
 There are a lot more routine tasks than you realize, while owners should spend their time on more serious duties.